adonisjs/v6-docs/content/docs/guides/folder_structure.md

 ## The `types` directory

 The `types` directory is the house for the TypeScript interfaces or types used within your application.
-We created a few files required by the framework and installed packages inside this directory (make sure you do not delete existing files).

-You can create additional files in this directory to store the interfaces or types needed by your application.
+The directory is empty by default, however, you can create files and folders within the `types` directory to define custom types and interfaces.

 ```
 ├── types